ibexa/documentation-developer/docs/guide/creating_custom_dropdowns.md

 # Creating custom drop-downs

-In eZ Platform you are able to implement custom drop-downs anywhere in the Back Office.
+In eZ Platform, you can implement custom drop-downs anywhere in the Back Office.
-Follow the steps below, to learn how to integrate this small component to fit your project's needs.
+Follow the steps below to learn how to integrate this component to fit it to your project needs.

 ## Prepare custom dropdown structure